lupyuen/lupyuen.github.io/src/prometheus.md

 A Metric is an item of __Monitoring Data__ that's collected and reported by Prometheus.

-(Think of Metrics like CPU Utilisation and RAM Utilisation...
+(Think of Metrics like CPU Usage and RAM Utilisation...
 Prometheus was originally created for monitoring servers)

-In this article we shall use "Sensor Data" and "Metric" interchangeably, since Prometheus treats our Sensor Data as Metrics.
+In this article we shall use "Sensor Data" and "Metric" interchangeably, since Prometheus treats our __Sensor Data as Metrics__.

+Let's define the Sensor Data / Metrics that will be __ingested by our MQTT Gateway__...

 TODO